-Therefore take up the full armour of God so that you may be able to resist on the evil day, and with full exertion stand your ground.
-So stand your ground, with truth a belt round your waist, and wearing the breastplate of righteousness, on your feet readiness for the gospel of peace, and in all circumstances bearing the shield of faith with which you will be able to quench the burning arrows of the Evil One.
-Take up the helmet of salvation and the sword of the Spirit, which is the word of God.
-In all your prayer and entreaty keep praying in the Spirit on every possible occasion, alert to the Spirit in all perseverance and intercession for all the saints.
+Wherefore take unto you the whole armour of God that you may be able to withstand in the evil day, and having done all to stand.
+Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; and your feet shod with the preparation of the gospel of peace; above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
+And take the helmet of salvation, and the sword of the Spirit, and watching thereunto with all perseverance and supplication for all saints.